 When you set up your Finland payroll, you must make sure to follow individual tax laws for employees.
 Finland operates under a progressive tax scheme between 6.5% and 31.75%.
 The country also has a robust social insurance system that includes residence- and work-based benefits such as family benefits, financial aid for students, and health insurance.

-Finland Payroll Options
+Finland Payroll Options for Companies

 Trying to expand your business into Finland and learn all the country’s employment laws can feel daunting.
 However, you have a variety of Finland payroll options at your disposable to help you make the most informed decision.
 Choose between: